 The Swiss private bank says it plans another 50 basis point hike at the end of September’s meeting, followed by 25 basis point hikes at subsequent meetings.

 The New York Stock Exchange was also able to close largely positively after the announcements by the Federal Reserve with a plus of 1.4% and the Nasdaq Composite of 4.1%.

 Aside from the unsurprising decisions by the Fed, it’s the plethora of corporate results that will constitute the main news of today’s session.

 On the front pages of the quarterly publications, the stakeholders are preparing for a particularly busy day.
 Many European heavyweights of the caliber of ArcelorMittal, Nestlé, Sanofi, Stellantis and Volkswagen have already presented their results early in the morning.

 The session also promises to be very rich in terms of economic indicators, particularly the latest inflation figures in Germany, which are expected to remain nearly stable at very high historical levels.

-Market participants will also be interested in the first estimate of US GDP for the second quarter, which is expected to rise 0.5% after falling 1.6% in the first quarter.
+Market participants will also be interested in the first estimate of US second quarter GDP, which is expected to rise 0.5% after falling 1.6% in the first quarter.